vjoel/tupelo/README.md

 * client-side logic within transactions: any client state can be accessed while preparing a transaction, and each client is free to use any template and search mechanism (deterministic or not), as suits the client's tuple storage;

-* zero-latency reads (for subscribed tuples, which depends on configuration);
+* zero-latency reads: clients store subscribed tuples locally;

 * relatively easy data replication: all subscribers to a subspace replicate that subspace, possibly with different storage implementations.